acmoles/portfolio/portfolio/projects/wesen.md

 Build confidence with an e-commerce store that explains the value proposition and allows shoppers to browse pre-designed products.
 Make it possible for these to be selected as the foundation for further customisation or bought immediately.

 Address anxiety and empower non-designers with an intuitive interface that doesn’t require a tutorial and can be learnt within 5 seconds.
-Allow customers to express themselves meaningfully without requiring a high level of skill or design experience.
+Enable customers to express themselves meaningfully without requiring a high level of skill or design experience.
 Minimise the number of controls and progressively disclose supporting features.

 </template>